Earle Nelson: MayJune 1927: Canada; final crimes

 On June 8, 1927, in Winnipeg, Manitoba, Canada, 14-year-old Lola Cowan disappeared after leaving her home to sell artificial flowers door-to-door.
 On June 10, another local woman, Emily Patterson, went missing.
 She was discovered later that evening by her husband, raped and strangled to death under her son's bed.
 She had also been bludgeoned with a claw hammer.
 Patterson's husband discovered her body while kneeling at the bedside to say evening prayers.

 Upon investigation, police determined that several items were missing from the Patterson home, including a whipcord suit, Patterson's gold wedding ring, the family Bible, and C$70 in ten-dollar bills.
 A knife bearing burn marks and nicks was also left behind in the home.
 Police found the knife to be consistent with that which had cut the lamp cord used in the May and Artorthy murders the week prior.

 The day after Patterson's murder, Fred England, a local jeweler in Winnipeg, unknowingly purchased Patterson's wedding ring from Nelson for C$3.50, and clothing stolen from the home was subsequently discovered for sale in a local secondhand store.
 Both the jeweler and clothing store owner would positively identify Nelson as the man who provided them the ring and clothing.
 Nicholas Tabor, a barber who owned a shop next door to the secondhand store, told police he had given a man resembling Nelson a shave, haircut, and massage on the afternoon of June 10.
 While cutting the man's hair, Tabor noticed dried blood on his scalp, as well as scratch marks.
 When he inquired about them, the man reportedly became agitated and requested that Tabor not touch them.

-While performing a citywide search of boardinghouses in Winnipeg on June 12, police entered the boardinghouse of Mrs. August Hill on 133 Smith Street, where Nelson had recently lodged.
+While performing a citywide search of boarding houses in Winnipeg on June 12, police entered the boarding house of Mrs. August Hill on 133 Smith Street, where Nelson had recently lodged.
 Upon a search of his room, the decaying, nude corpse of Cowan was discovered under the bed.
 Cowan's body, unlike that of his other victims, had reportedly been mutilated in a manner "reminiscent of [the victims of] Jack the Ripper."
 Her clothing and belongings were missing and it was evident the bed had been slept in, leading police to determine that Nelson had spent the night sleeping with the body beneath the bed.

 After the discovery of Cowan's body, Winnipeg City Council posted a C$1,500 reward for information leading to the "conviction of the criminal degenerate" responsible.
 This reward would subsequently become a point of dispute after several individuals came forward with information pertaining to Nelson's whereabouts.
-Among them included a motorist who claimed to have given Nelson a ride from Emerson to Winnipeg on the day Cowan went missing.
+Among them was a motorist who claimed to have given Nelson a ride from Emerson to Winnipeg on the day Cowan went missing.